Puddletown’s preschool-kindergarten program for ages 3 to 6 meets at the following times:

 Cognitive work in math and language develops from concrete sensorial materials that the child uses, forming the foundation for the use of symbols.
 The child will first be introduced to each sound and number orally before using the written symbols that represent it.
 With the symbols, the child begins to communicate what the child knows and does.
 In this way we will move from concrete ways of understanding to the more abstract concepts that follow.
 Arithmetic, geography, reading and writing, grammar and syntax, music, art, science, algebra, and geometry are developed in gradual stages from the concrete sensorial to the abstract conceptual through sequential materials and exercises and repetition of these exercises.
 Each child works from their own choice at their own pace, successfully completing self-correcting materials.

-EXTENDED DAY (Rest Time & Extended Work Time)
+EXTENDED DAY (Rest Time & Extended Projects Time)

-The extended day provides extra time in the classroom for older children (about four-and-a-half to six years old) to explore and for younger children (three to four-and-a-half years old) to rest.
+The extended day provides extra time in the classroom for children to explore.
+Younger children (three to four-and-a-half years old) are invited to nap or rest and rejoin their peers afterwards.

-If your child is between three and four-and-a-half years old, your child will be taking a rest during the extended day.
+If your child is between three and four-and-a-half years old, your child will be taking a rest during the extended day and rejoining the class once awake or have rested for half an hour.
 A fifty-dollar fee will be added to your first month’s tuition so that your child may have a nap mat and bedding to rest on at school.

 A DAY IN PUDDLETOWN PRESCHOOL / KINDERGARTEN